PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 * **PanDA server** is the central hub implemented as a stateless RESTful web service to allow asynchronous communication from users, Pilot, and Harvester over HTTPS.

-* **Pilot** is a transient agent to execute workload on a worker node, reporting periodically various metrics to PanDA server throughout its lifetime.
+* **Pilot** is a transient agent to execute a tailored workload (= job) on a worker node, reporting periodically various metrics to PanDA server throughout its lifetime.

 * **Harvester** provisions Pilot on resources using the relevant communication protocol for each resource provider, and communicates with PanDA server on behalf of Pilot if necessary.